burgerga/INTOXICOM_Workshop_1/paper/paper.md

 "Metadata for cell-based assays using BAO" (see https://hackmd.io/@lusinke/rkXlvLXE0), and "Setting up imaging based confocal screening", (see https://hackmd.io/@danilyuktd/BkcBXvmEA).

 <!-- [RS CAN THE OWNERS OF THE RECEPIES PERHAPS PROVIDE SOME MORE DETAILS HERE, WITH SUGGESTION: TOGETHER WITH A REFLECTION ON HOW EASY IT WAS TO ADOPT THE FAIR COOKBOOK PRINCIPLE IN THEIR WORK?] -->

 <!-- EW: one is currently private and could maybe be made public.
 Second, we need
          Tooba and the rest of the FAIR Cookbook team to help the authors move forward. -->

+### Metadata for cell-based assays

+This recipe, though still a draft, provides a starting point for the consistent and FAIR-compliant metadata annotation of cell-based bioassay types.
+The starting point is a review of biomedical ontologies and controlled vocabularies and the metadata areas they cover, from the biological aspects of assay samples to assay specifications and analysis-level metadata.
+The different metadata fields to be annotated with these semantic resources are then divided into required and recommended depending on whether they occur at least in two of the metadata standards enumerated in the recipe.

 ## FAIR Implementation profiles